gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

 #### GCP VM and IPTables

 By watching the video I explored how to manage outbound traffic from a GCP VM using `iptables`.
 I did not create a GCP account to implement it hands-on myself, instead I did the exercise suggested by Tim for the linux firewall on Ubuntu and Redhat.

+#### Cloud Networking

+##### AWS

+In this exercise, I successfully configured **VPC peering** between two AWS VPCs to enable cross-VPC communication.
+I created a peering connection between `bootcamp-test-vpc` and `bootcamp-test-peer-vpc`, then updated the route tables in both to allow bidirectional traffic.
+This setup demonstrates how VPCs in separate CIDR blocks can communicate securely without traversing the public internet — a fundamental concept for multi-tier cloud architectures.